 The level of service is one of the principal factors that determine the mode of transport that passengers are likely to use.
 It requires significant systemic effort for public transport to offer an adequate level of service to attract private car users to change to public transport (Hensher, 1998).
 It is interesting to note that IPT offers a level of flexibility that can hardly be found in formal public transport (Cervero & Golub, 2007).
 There is a need for public transport service operators to be more market-oriented with the capacity to compete with fellow operators and other modes of transport, and this can be promoted through policies that aim to promote the use of public transport.
 To achieve this, quality of service improvement is required, underpinned by a clear sense of understanding of travel behaviour, needs, and expectations of the users (Beirao & Cabral, 2007).

 Beirao & Cabral (2007) emphasise the significance of measuring the level of service of public transport to determine its potential strengths and weaknesses.
 This aids the process of evaluation of alternative service enhancement which is aimed at boosting customer satisfaction and increased market share.
-Nevertheless, it is a complex task to develop precise and valid measures of QoS, since it involves perceptions and attitudes.
+Nevertheless, it is a complex task to develop precise and valid measures of QoS since it involves perceptions and attitudes.
 However, possessing an improved understanding of the perceptions of the quality of the public transport service provided to users is essential.

 Carreira et al. (2014) presented a detailed QoS evaluation by developing a scale of measurement from an in-depth qualitative assessment of user views.
 The items for evaluating QoS included the dimensions of individual space, information provision, staff skill, social environment, off-board facilities, and ticketing services.
 Notably, social environment and off-board facilities, and individual space are areas in which an informative comparison can be made in assessing the QoS of informal and formal public transport.
 In addition, Guillen et al. (2013) developed a QoS evaluation framework for assessing the quality of public transport services.
 This framework included network coverage, convenience, affordability, driver’s attitude and personality, safety, and security.
 Such features define service infrastructure.